 The popularity of Shih Tzus in the United States grew as more American servicemen and women brought back these small, affectionate dogs from their time overseas.

-Suggestion: Best Time to Breed a Dog
+See what others are reading: When Is Best Time to Breed Dog

 Related Breeds